Skip to navigation Skip to content

 If a case end activity previously applied the ‘OTV’ MAT fail code, this activity could have calculated a negative adjustment and may have been zeroed off by the system.
 The arrears calculated in your activity must be adjusted to offset this.

-For assistance adjusting arrears within a current activity, see Step 4 in Table 2 on the Process page in Payment of arrears after reassessment and stopping a payment.
+For assistance adjusting arrears within a current activity, see Table 2, Step 4 in Payment of arrears after reassessment and stopping a payment

 For more help, see How to group children on a customer's Family Tax Benefit (FTB) record.